bltlab/seqscore/README.md

 Invalid transition 'I-ORG' -> 'I-LOC' for token 'Pennsylvania' on line 9
 ```

+### `IOB-lenient` input encoding

+A strict implementation of IOB only uses `B-` to separate two adjacent mentions of the
+same type, so a `B-` anywhere else is an invalid transition.
+Some datasets, including
+the original CoNLL-2003 English release, contain `B-` labels that do not follow an `I-`
+or `B-` label of the same entity type.
+This quirk causes them to fail validation as IOB,
+even though the intent is clear. `IOB-lenient` accepts the three transitions `IOB`
+rejects: `B-X` after `O`, `B-Y` after `I-X`, and `B-Y` after `B-X`.

+Because every sequence of `I-`, `B-`, and `O` labels is valid under `IOB-lenient`,
+validating with it checks only the label vocabulary, not the transitions: a label must
+be `O` or start with `I-` or `B-`.
+Use `--labels IOB` when you want the transitions
+checked as well.

+`IOB-lenient` can only be used for input labels.
+It is rejected wherever an output
+encoding is given, such as `convert --output-labels` and the `--labels` argument of
+`repair` and `process` (which use one encoding for both the input and the output file).

 ## Conversion

 We can convert a file from one chunk encoding to another.
 For example,